4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 a.
 Allow TT;

 b.
 Deny TT if included

 c.
 Refer the issue of

 payment of TT to the IC if the request for TT is not part of the initial

 2. It is BWC’s policy to

 deny TT at the time of initial determination or refer to the IC subsequent to

 initial determination, any request for a back period of TT in excess of two

 years prior to the date of filing of the application requesting the TT award.

 and Payment of TT

 a.
-When the employer
+When the employer has

 shall not hold payment for receipt of waivers or for expiration of the appeal

 b.
 If a certified claim is

 of the appeal period of the allowance order.

 c.
 When the claim is

 certified and BWC has issued an initial allowance order and subsequently receives

 initial allowance order.

 d.
-When certification
+When certification is

 4. Initial TT

 a.
 If the claim is not

 certified, BWC will not pay TT until one of the following occurs:

 the initial allowance order expires and no appeal is filed;

 are received.
-For reference, see Orders, Waivers, Appeals,
+For reference, see Orders, Waivers, Appeals, and Hearings

 b.
 BWC may allow or deny a

 an initial award of TT at the same time as the initial claim allowance.

 c.
 When the initial

 request for TT is received after the claim is allowed, it is BWC’s policy to issue

 an order to award payment of TT when no conflict or dispute exists.
 BWC will

 d.
-BWC will not deny
+BWC will not deny a

 request for TT after the BWC Initial Allowance Order is issued, or when

 a conflict or dispute exists in the claim.

-5. Changing a Medical
+5. Changing a Medical Only

 Claim to a Lost Time Claim and Paying TT

 a.
-When an allowed
+When an allowed claim

 b.
 When TT compensation is

 (see Orders, Waivers, Appeals, and Hearings policy and procedure), even

 if the claim was certified by the employer prior to issuing the order granting

 c.
 When the claim is